haroohie-club/ChokuretsuTranslationUtility/HaruhiChokuretsuCLI/README.md

 # HaruhiChokuretsuCLI
 The HaruhiChokuretsuCLI is a command-line interface that can be used to directly interact with an unpacked Suzumiya Haruhi no Chokuretsu ROM.
-To unpack the ROM, you will need to use something like NDS Lazy or NitroPacker.
+To unpack the ROM, you will need to use a utility such as NDS Lazy or NitroPacker.

 All commands are self-documented with `-h` or `--help`, e.g. `HaruhiChokuretsuCLI unpack --help` will print help for the `unpack` command.